oVirt/ovirt-site/source/feature/ram-snapshots.html.md

 ### Benefit to oVirt

-Currently, snapshot in oVirt includes the states of VM's disks only, and therefore in order to run a VM which is based on a snapshot the VM must boot from disk and start with fresh memory state.
+Currently, snapshot in oVirt includes the states of VM's disks only, and therefore in order to run a VM which is based on a snapshot the VM must boot and start with fresh memory state.

 This feature introduces new functionality for oVirt users that will allow them to save the memory state as part of live snapshots.
-That way, if a VM is run for the first time after being created from/reverted to a snapshot with memory state, it will be possible to restore the memory as it was at the moment the snapshot was taken.
+That way, if a VM is run for the first time after being reverted to a snapshot with memory state, it will be possible to restore the memory as it was at the moment the snapshot was taken.
 That means that the running applications will be the ones that ran at the moment the snapshot was taken, the clipboard content will be the same as it was at the moment the snapshot was taken, and so on.

 ### Dependencies / Related Features